microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraScopedRoleMembership.md

 ## Description

-The `Add-EntraScopedRoleMembership` cmdlet adds a scoped role membership to an administrative unit.
+The `New-EntraScopedRoleMembership` cmdlet adds a scoped role membership to an administrative unit.
 Specify `AdministrativeUnitId` parameter to add a scoped role membership.

 For delegated scenarios, the calling user needs at least the Privileged Role Administrator Microsoft Entra role.